elazarl/goproxy/README.md

 The code for this project is released under the `BSD 3-Clause` license, making it useful for `commercial` uses as well.

+### Submit your case study
+So, you have introduced & integrated GoProxy into one of your personal projects or a project inside the company you work for.

+We're happy to learn about new `creative solutions` made with this library, so feel free to `contact` the maintainer listed above via e-mail, to explaining why you found this project useful for your needs.

+If you have signed a `Non Disclosure Agreement` with the company, you can propose them to write a `blog post` on their official website about this topic, so this information will be public by their choice, and you can `share the link` of the blog post with us :)

+The purpose of case studies is to share with the `community` why all the `contributors` to this project are `improving` the world with their help and what people are building using it.

 ### Linter
 The codebase uses an automatic lint check over your Pull Request code.
 Before opening it, you should check if your changes respect it, by running